• Skip to primary navigation

 Jump to Recipe

-Make a beautiful, melt-in-your-mouth plum cake with fresh, juicy plums, almond flour, and a little bit of whole wheat flour for an easy and impressive summer dessert.
+This recipe for plum cake will give you a beautiful, melt-in-your-mouth plum-flavored cake.
+Made with fresh, juicy plums, almond flour, and a little bit of whole wheat flour, this is an easy and impressive summer dessert!

 slice of a plum cake with whipped cream on top